What Is Personal Context?

 How Do I Set It Up?

-Click on your profile icon in your settings
+Click on your profile icon in your settings.

-You will see your Company Context, which is your administrators have set up.
+Click on the pencil in your personal context and start writing.
+You will see your Company Context, which your administrators have set up.

 Examples of Personal Context